raymond1/simple-parser-generator/README.md

 import {Generator} from 'simple-parser-generator'
 ```

-## Installation for Browsers
+### Browsers
-1. Set up a web server that can serve HTML and JS pages with the correct Content-Type headers.
+1. Set up a web server that can serve HTML and JavaScript pages with the correct Content-Type headers.
 2. Create a small website containing an index.html file and put it into the document root or public_html folder or other folder where your web server will be serving it from.
 3. Clone the https://github.com/raymond1/simple-parser-generator#v2 repository.
 4. Copy the file releases/spg.js into the folder that your web server is serving.